History & About the Sport

 Sometimes an event comes along that is so innovative and cool that it makes its own category; being chased by zombies during an Ob/Mud race falls squarely into that description.
 Run For Your Lives combines the challenge and excitement of a mud run along with an unique twist – you can choose whether you want to be a racer or a sloppy bucket of flesh zombie.
 If you’re lucky enough to find yourselves in the ranks of the undead, your job is to track down and catch unwitting racers and eat their brains – well, rip off the flags from their belt as they try to squirm through the mudfest of a course on the way to the finish.

-One thing’s for sure, you won’t find any walls or ropes at these events; in a pure mud-run, the primary obstacle is deep, thick, soupy, slimy mud that you need to navigate from start to finish.
+In a pure Mud Run, you won’t find any walls or ropes at these events; the primary obstacle is deep, thick, soupy, slimy mud that you need to navigate from start to finish.
 These races are the human version of mud-bog tractor pulls – only you’re providing all the horsepower.
 Equal parts running and mud slogging, these courses are notorious for saving the wettest, dirtiest element for the finish line where you’ll usually have to belly-crawl through a pit of mud to end the race.

-Hybrid Obstacle Races & Mud Runs – Ob/Mud Events
+Hybrid Obstacle Races & Mud Runs – Today’s OCR’s

 These are the most prevalent events being held all over the world and draw their maniacal inspiration from the entire above list – some of the nastiest elements of adventure races mixed with huge man-made jungle gyms and natural impediments along with goopy tons of mud.
 Let’s take a look at just a smattering of the types of challenges you’ll face on these courses: